DhanashreeKamath/ClubWebsite/README.md

 There is a limitation for maximum number of open connections for push notification, as the limit per browser is six where as WebSocket can handle upto 1024 connections per browser.
 WebSockets can transmit both binary data and UTF- 8.
 Push notification are limited to UTF-8.

 WebSockets are used to send data.
 It is vastly applied in technologies like real time polling application, chat applications, media player etc. Push notifications are used in case of sending news feeds, media players, etc.

-The difference in performance between WebSockets(no performance guarentee) and Server-sent push notifications is negligible.
+The performance for WebSocket is not guaranteed.

 ### (b)